Victor Madrigal-Borloz is a Senior Visiting Researcher with the Human Rights Program.

 Mr Madrigal-Borloz is a founding member of the Costa Rican Association of International Law (ACODI), a founding Board member of the International Justice Resource Centre (IJRC), and a founding Board member of Synergia-IDH.

-Mr Madrigal-Borloz has also been serving as the Chair of the Coordination Committee of Special Procedures of the UN Human Rights Council since August 2021.
+Mr Madrigal-Borloz also served as the Chair of the Coordination Committee of Special Procedures of the UN Human Rights Council since August 2021.